Optimizing Resource-Constrained Non-Pharmaceutical Interventions for Multi-Cluster Outbreak Control Using Hierarchical Reinforcement Learning: Introduction

 In this work, we propose a hierarchical reinforcement learning framework to allocate the testing resources across multiple dynamically evolving clusters under a global budget.
 Instead of directly allocating tests, our method separates global coordination from local decision-making.
 A global controller adjusts the test usage across all the clusters through a continuous cost multiplier, which modulates the test cost perceived by the local policy.
 The local policy then evaluates the testing decisions at the individual level based on epidemiological features and cost signals provided by the global controller.
 The local clusters employ pre-trained Deep-Q Networks (DQNs) ~\cite{mnih2015human} enhanced with a Transformer~\cite{vaswani2017attention} architecture.
-We trained the generalized DQN that can produce different policies under different test cost signals.
+We trained a generalized DQN that can produce different policies under different test cost signals.
 This design ensures local decisions remain effective under various objective trade-offs, allowing policymakers to adjust the policy according to their objectives.
-Final testing decisions are made by ranking candidate actions according to their estimated benefit and selecting the most valuable actions that fit within the available budget.
+Final testing decisions are made by ranking candidate actions according to their estimated benefits and selecting the most valuable actions that fit within the available budget.
 This ensures that testing resources are consistently directed toward the most valuable decisions while remaining feasible under strict operational constraints.

 We evaluate our framework using a realistic agent-based simulator of SARS-CoV-2 transmission.
 Across various testing budgets and outbreak scales, our method consistently outperforms the heuristic and RMAB-inspired baselines.
 Our main contributions are: \begin{itemize} \item We formulate the resource allocation problem as a constrained RMAB process with asynchronous cluster arrivals.
 This formulation bridges the gap between theoretical bandit models and real-world public health needs.
-In particular, it addresses the challenge of coordinating resources during outbreaks that occur at different times.
+In particular, it addresses the challenge of coordinating resources across temporally asynchronous outbreaks.

 \item We propose a hierarchical reinforcement learning framework that decouples local intervention decisions from global resource allocation.
 A key contribution is the design of a generalized local DQN that can adapt to different resource constraints without retraining.
 By combining this with a global Proximal Policy Optimization (PPO) controller, our approach is able to dynamically adjust resource usage while maintaining computational efficiency.